-PHM 530: Pharmaceutical Biochemistry.
-(3 credit hours)
+PHM 532: Pharmaceutical Biochemistry.
+(2 credit hours)

-Basic biochemistry as it relates to organ systems, disease and pharmacotherapy is presented and reviewed.
-This includes the principles of the thermodynamics, kinetics, structure, and regulation of biochemically significant molecules and their building blocks.
-Biochemical constructs (such as energy production, enzymes, membranes, DNA, RNA, proteins, anabolic and catabolic pathways, etc.) are discussed with respect to pharmaceutical treatment of human disease.
+Pharmaceutical Biochemistry as it relates to organ systems, disease, and pharmacotherapy is presented and reviewed.
+This includes the principles of the biomolecules and their metabolic pathways in physiological and pathophysiological states.
+Biochemical constructs (such as DNA, RNA, proteins, and basic signal transduction cascades) are discussed with respect to pharmaceutical treatment of human disease.